<a href="https://keel.sh" target="_blank"><img width="100"src="https://keel.sh/images/logo.png"></a>

 Polling - when webhooks and pubsub aren't available - Keel can still be useful by checking Docker Registry for new tags (if current tag is semver) or same tag SHA digest change (ie:

-Support Keel's development with:
+Support Keel's development by:

 A step-by-step guide to install Keel on your Kubernetes cluster is viewable on the Keel website:

 Once Keel is deployed, you only need to specify update policy on your deployment file or Helm chart:

 No additional configuration is required.
 Enabling continuous delivery for your workloads has never been this easy!